caprica/vlcj-javafx-demo/README.md

 If your video card is not supported then JavaFX will fall back to a software renderer.
 This will hobble your video playback performance.

-There is some better news: under Java8 (currently available in early access form) some modern mainstream AMD graphic cards seem better supported.
+Java8 seems much better - i.e. some modern mainstream AMD graphic cards seem better supported.
 Under Java8 this sample application is working fine with a Radeon HD 7700 series video card on Linux.